How Your Embedded Deductible Can Ruin Your HSA Eligibility

 What Is An Embedded Deductible?

 An embedded deductible is when your deductible has a lower limit embedded for each individual.
-For instance, if your total annual deductible is $5,000 and your embedded deductible is $2,500, an individual can’t be liable for more than $2,500 of in-network medical expenses annually.
+For instance, if your total annual deductible is $5,000 and your embedded deductible is $2,500, an individual only has to pay $2,500 of medical expenses before your plan’s after-deductible benefits begin.

 To be HSA-qualified, the embedded deductible for family HDHP coverage must be higher than the current minimum annual deductible set by the IRS.